rishid23/dual-cone-gradient-descent/README.md

 Updated loss_b: 0.0648
 Optmizer mode: center
 ```
-Below is Figure 1 from the original paper, showing how DCGD outperforms Adam in minimizing conflicting losses in a PINN setup:
+Below is Figure 1 from the original paper; it shows how DCGD outperforms Adam in minimizing conflicting losses in a PINN-type setup:

 <img width="312" alt="image" src="https://github.com/user-attachments/assets/d9893bcf-e3ef-40a2-888b-97a39c4bce72" />